Conor Quinn – Chairperson

 Leon’s PhD is in the design and development of training programmes, he has a Masters in performance management and in 2015 received the Woolf Fisher Fellowship scholarship and completed Harvard University’s Senior Executive Educational Leadership programme.

-Sam is a senior lawyer at Holland Beckett and has recently returned home from the UK.
+Sam is a Partner at Holland Beckett Law.
 He and his family have strong ties to Tauranga business – some as business owners and others working with established organisations.
 Sam is enthusiastic about contributing to the success and development of businesses and the community that supports them.

 Sam is a commercial lawyer with experience working for a wide range of businesses, large and small, in relation to local, national and international transactions.
 He has a keen interest in helping people and businesses with good ideas to grow.